lukepighetti/flutter_ribs/README.md

 Typically deep linking would throw you into a certain view.
 Deep linking with `ribs` is different.
 You use a Workflow to progress down the tree, which allows you to do things like create dormant deeplinks that will wait for the customer to end up in a certain customer state before firing off an in-app event.
 Imagine creating a deeplink that causes the app to wait for someone to be looking for a ride before offering them a coupon, instead of just sending them to a page of a coupon.

+### Unit tested business logic

+Since the tree is a business logic tree and makes use of interfaces/protocols it readily accepts small mocks for unit testing business logic.
+Once those tests are setup, it's quite simple to build a `rib` in Flutter and exert some Widget testing on it.

 ### Services as global state

 Services are passed through the tree and are stateful.
 For example, it seems to be preffered if `ribs` don't hold an auth token, but an `AuthenticationService` would, and it would make it available to the tree.
 So as you can see, `ribs` are only concerned with business logic state, ie `LoggedIn` vs `LoggedOut`.
 It's not so concerned with implementation details like `auth token`.
 Only services appear to be concerned with those details. *These details are still not clear to me, so this part of the docs might change.*